Illinois Auto Insurance [Rates + Cheap Coverage Guide]

 $50,000 per accident

-In Illinois, car insurance is the must-have form of financial responsibility for drivers.
-The state doesn’t permit any other methods of proving you can cover damages in an at-fault accident.
+In Illinois, auto insurance is the must-have form of financial responsibility for drivers.
+The strategy doesn’t permit any other methods of proving you can cover damages in an at-fault accident.

 For decades drivers have been carrying around insurance cards that can be presented to a police officer at a traffic stop or at the scene of an accident.
 But in the digital age, proof of financial responsibility has gone, well, digital.